SirNeon/ModLogBot/README.md

     pip install -r requirements.txt

 Linux users may need to use sudo.
 The program may also be "pip3" instead of "pip" depending on your distribution.

+# Edit The Settings File Before Running The Bot
+Set the limit to how many entries you want detected.
+Set the subreddit where you want the logs posted.
+Set the subreddit you want to get the logs from.
+Finally, set the username and password for the reddit account you want to use to do this.

+# Run The Bot
+Navigate to the installation directory and run the command:

+    python publicmodlog.py